Parent Package- $90/30 minutes

 - promoting self-care and self-advocacy

 **Our first 1-2 sessions will be assessing the client's needs, reviewing the monthly plan or semester's schedule of classes and syllabi to map out their academic plan.

 Student Regular Session Agendas:

-Check in with the student to see what's on their mind and recent events.
+Check in with the clients to see what's on their mind and recent events.
 Check grades and status of homework.

 Look over the past week to see what tasks the student accomplished, what worked for them, how we can work together to modify things that got in the way of completion.

 Review assignments with the coach to set up the most important tasks we want to tackle in this meeting.
 Tests?
 Projects?
 Scheduling multiple homework?